 - 4. Reporting and Responding to Excessive Absenteeism.
-Any administrator, teacher, or member of the board of education who knows of any failure on the part of any child of mandatory school attendance age to attend school regularly without lawful reason, shall within three days report such violation to the superintendent or such person(s) who the superintendent designates to be the attendance officer (hereafter, "attendance officer").
-The attendance officer shall immediately cause an investigation into any such report to be made. attendance officer shall also investigate any case when of his or her personal knowledge, or by report or complaint from any resident of the district, the attendance officer believes there is a violation of the compulsory attendance laws.
-The school shall render all services in its power to compel such child to attend some public, private, denominational, or parochial school, which the person having control of the child shall designate, in an attempt to address the problem of excessive absenteeism.
-Such services shall include, as appropriate, the services listed below under "Excessive Absenteeism" and "Reporting Excessive Absenteeism." - 5.
+Any District staff member or board member who knows of any failure on the part of any child of mandatory school attendance age to attend school regularly without lawful reason, shall within three days report such violation to the Superintendent or Superintendent's designee to be the attendance officer.
+The attendance officer shall immediately cause an investigation into any such report to be made.
+The attendance officer shall also investigate any case when of his or her personal knowledge, or by report or complaint from any resident of the district, the attendance officer believes there is a violation of the compulsory attendance laws.
+The school shall render all services in its power to compel such child to attend school - 5.
 Excessive Absenteeism.
 Students who accumulate five (5) unexcused absences in a quarter which are Not School Excused shall be deemed to have "excessive absences."
 Such absences shall be determined on a per day (or hourly equivalent) basis for elementary students and on a per class basis for secondary students.
 When a student has excessive absences, school officials will have verbal or written communication with the person or persons who have legal or actual charge or control of any child.

-When a student continues thereafter to have absences which are Not School Excused and the absences are of concern due to the effect of the absences on the student's academics, the student's attendance history, the time of the school year, the reasons for the absences, or other circumstances, one or more meetings will be held between the school (a school attendance officer, a school administrator or his or her designee, and/or a social worker), the child's parent or guardian, and the child, when appropriate, to address the barriers to attendance.
+When a student continues thereafter to have absences of at least twenty days which are Not School Excused, one or more meetings will be held between the school, the child's parent or guardian, and the child, when appropriate, to address the barriers to attendance.
 The result of the meeting or meetings shall be to develop a collaborative plan to reduce barriers identified to improve regular attendance.
-The plan shall consider, but not be limited to:
+The plan shall include, if agreed to by the person who is responsible for making educational decisions on behalf of the child, an educational evaluation to determine whether any intellectual, academic, physical, or social-emotional barriers are contributing factors to the lack of attendance.
+The plan shall also consider, but not be limited to:

-- (a) Illness related to physical or behavioral health of the child. - (b) Educational counseling; - (c) Educational evaluation; - (d) Referral to community agencies for economic services; - (e) Family or individual counseling; and - (f) Assisting the family in working with other community services.
+- (a) The physical, mental, or behavioral health of the child. - (b) Educational counseling; - (c) Referral to community agencies for economic services; - (d) Family or individual counseling; and - (e) Assisting the family in working with other community services.